vekatze/neut/book/src/terms.md

 ## `new-channel`

-You can create a channel using `new-channel`, and send/receive values using those channels.
+You can create channels using `new-channel` and send/receive values using those channels.

 ### Example